 It’s one of the most beautiful walks in London and a great choice if the weather is good.

-Beginning at Sloane Square Station it ambles through Chelsea and past the Royal Hospital before reaching the banks of the river Thames.
+Beginning at Sloane Square Station, it ambles through Chelsea and past the Royal Hospital before reaching the banks of the River Thames.

 You can take an optional detour across the bridge to explore the newly renovated Battersea Power Station area or continue along the river’s north bank to visit Tate Britain (free) to see the best of British art.